jeorgen/chromanode-regtest-backend/README.md

     ./bin/python bootstrap
     ./bin/buildout

-The last one will take a bit of time (typically 5-20 minutes), since it will download and build postgresql, bitcoind from source and install an assortment of python packages.
+The last one will take a bit of time (typically 5-20 minutes), since it will download and build postgresql, node.js, npm and bitcoind from source and install an assortment of python packages.

 INSTALL CHROMANODE